RichardZander/IP_Libs/README.md

 # IP_Libs
-An Matlab Libs for the inverted pendulum
+An Matlab library for the inverted pendulum<br>